SpinnerTalltail/SpinnerTalltail/README.md

 - 👋 Hi, I’m @SpinnerTalltail
 - 👀 I’m interested in programming, music composition, belly dance, and role-playing games.
-- 🌱 I’m currently learning Computer Science Fundamentals at CSU Global.
+- 🌱 I will obtain my BS in Computer Science with a specialization in web development by 7/7/2024.
 - 💞️ I’m looking to collaborate on ... nothing just yet!
 - 📫 How to reach me ... (will complete later)